-To edit parameters of the existing DDNS service, select a needed field in the relevant line of the table, change its value, and click the Apply button.
+To edit parameters of the existing DDNS service, click the relevant service link.
+On the opened page, change the needed parameters and click the Apply button.

 To remove an existing DDNS service, select the checkbox located to the left of the relevant line in the table and click the Delete button.
-Then click the Apply button.
+Also you can remove a service on the editing page.